On the complexity of Chow and Hurwitz forms: The Chow Form in

 \subsubsection{Straightening Algorithm}

 Let $\CC[\u]$ denote the ring of regular functions on the space $\CC^{(r+1)\times (n+1)}$ of matrices.
 The Chow form $\CF_V$ of the variety $V$ is invariant under the action of $\SL_{r+1}$ on $\CC^{(r+1)\times (n+1)}$ by left multiplication.
-The first fundamental theorem of invariant theory states that (see, for example, \cite[Theorem~3.2.1]{sturmfelsalgorithms}) every $\SL_{r+1}$ invariant polynomial can be written as a unique bracket polynomial in the brackets $[i_0,\dots,i_r]$.
-This normal form computation can be done by the means of Rota's straightening algorithm or the subduction algorithm.
+The first fundamental theorem of invariant theory states that (see, for example, \cite[Theorem~3.2.1]{sturmfelsalgorithms}) every $\SL_{r+1}$ invariant polynomial can be written as a unique bracket polynomial in the bracket $[i_0,\dots,i_r]$ polynomials.
+The computation of this representation of $\CF_V$ can be done by the means of Rota's straightening algorithm or the subduction algorithm.
 We refer to \cite[\S~3]{sturmfelsalgorithms} and, in particular, \cite[Algorithm~3.2.8]{sturmfelsalgorithms} for more information.